inkblotty/my-work-action/README.md

 ### Resource limits
 If the resource limits are being hit, consider breaking up your workflow into individual users and/or separate grouping of repos.

+## Required Scopes
+Using this action requires using a legacy Personal Access Token (PAT) with following scopes:
+- repo: read + write
+- discussions: read

 ## Required Fields
 ### Environment variables
 - `GH_TOKEN`